Birobidzhan: Jewish and Yiddish culture

 The Russian Empire had the largest Jewish population in the world in the 19th and early 20th centuries and the majority of them were Ashkenazi Jews.
 Large numbers of them remained even after 2 million of them departed for other countries prior to the formation of the Soviet Union.
 While thousands of Jews migrated to Birobidzhan, the hardship and isolation caused most to leave.
 In 1939 the Jewish population made up less than twenty percent of the overall population.
 Shortly after World War II, the Jewish population in the region reached its peak of about 30,000.
 As of the mid-2010s, only about 2,000 Jews remain in the region, making up about one half of a percent of the population.

 Yiddish, at that time widely regarded as the lingua franca of the Jewish community, was meant to help integrate the Jewish population into the Soviet population.
 The language would ensure 'national in form, socialist in content' was being followed by the Soviet Jewry.
-Many government officials in the Kremlin were under the impression that Birobidzhan was to become the new center for Soviet Jewish life, which is why Jewish migration to Birobidzhan was strongly pushed during the 1920s.
+Many government officials in the Kremlin were under the impression that Birobidzhan was to become the new centre for Soviet Jewish life, which is why Jewish migration to Birobidzhan was strongly pushed during the 1920s.

 The Jewish religious community in Birobidzhan was officially registered in 1946.
 The religious community suffered persecution in the early 1950s.
 Jewish culture was revived in Birobidzhan much earlier than elsewhere in the Soviet Union.
 Yiddish theaters opened in the 1970s.
-Yiddish and Jewish traditions have been required components in all public schools for almost fifteen years, taught not as Jewish exotica but as part of the region's national heritage.
+Since the early 1990s, Yiddish and Jewish traditions were required components in all public schools, taught not as Jewish exotica but as part of the region's national heritage.
 The orthodox synagogue, completed in 2004, is next to a complex housing Sunday School classrooms, a library, a museum, and administrative offices.
 The buildings were officially opened in 2004 to mark the 70th anniversary of the founding of the Jewish Autonomous Oblast.

 According to Israeli Rabbi Mordechai Scheiner, the former Chief Rabbi of Birobidzhan and Chabad Lubavitch representative to the region, "Today one can enjoy the benefits of the Yiddish culture and not be afraid to return to their Jewish traditions.
 It's safe without any anti-Semitism, and we plan to open the first Jewish day school here."
 Scheiner also hosted the Russian television show, Yiddishkeit in the region.
 His student, actually born in Birobidzhan, Rabbi Eliyahu Riss, has taken over the reins since 2010.